miguno/puppet-zookeeper/README.md

       [cloudera-cdh4.repo](http://archive.cloudera.com/cdh4/redhat/6/x86_64/cdh/cloudera-cdh4.repo).
 * This module requires that the target machines have a **Java JRE/JDK installed** (e.g. via a separate Puppet module).
   Because different teams may have different approaches to install "base" packages such as Java, this module does intentionally not puppet-require Java directly.
+You may also want to make sure that the Java package is installed _before_ ZooKeeper to prevent startup problems.
 * This module requires the [puppet-supervisor](https://github.com/miguno/puppet-supervisor) module.
 It is recommended that you add this modules to your Puppet setup via [librarian-puppet](https://github.com/rodjek/librarian-puppet).
   See the `Puppetfile` snippet in section _Installation_ below for a starting example.